digiexchange/dsx.github.io/who.md

 **Matt Holland,** co-founder of Affinity.works.
 Tech advisor to international NGO's, previously CTO at Avaaz.org.

 **Harlo Holmes,** Director of Newsroom Digital Security at Freedom of the Press Foundation.
 Harlo is a media scholar, software programmer, and activist and contributes regularly to the open source mobile security collective The Guardian Project.

 **Danny O'Brien**, International Director at EFF.
 Previously, Danny headed the Internet Program at the Committee to Protect Journalists.

 **Jamie Tomasello**, Manager, Trust and Compliance at Duo Security.
 Previously, Jamie has been the Technology Director for Access Now and Head of Policy and Investigation at Cloudflare, and is a Certified Information Privacy Professional (CIPP) and Certified Information Privacy Technologist (CIPT).

+**Ethan Zuckerman**, director of the Center for Civic Media at MIT, and an Associate Professor of the Practice at the MIT Media Lab.